ls1intum/Artemis/README.md

 ## Development Setup

-Before you can build this project, you must install and configure the following dependencies on your machine:
+Before you can build ArTEMiS, you must install and configure the following dependencies/tools on your machine:

+1. [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html): Java is the main development language for the server application of ArTEMiS.

+2. [MySQL Database Server](https://dev.mysql.com/downloads/mysql): ArTEMiS uses Hibernate to store entities in a MySQL database.
+Download and install the MySQL Community Server (5.7.x) and configure the 'root' user with an empty password.
+(In case you want to use a different password, make sure to change the value in application-dev.yml and in liquibase.gradle)

-1. [Node.js](https://nodejs.org): We use Node to run a development web server and build the project.
+3. [Node.js](https://nodejs.org): We use Node to run a development web server and build the project.
 Depending on your system, you can install Node either from source or as a pre-packaged bundle.

-2. [Yarn](https://yarnpkg.com): We use Yarn to manage Node dependencies.
+4. [Yarn](https://yarnpkg.com): We use Yarn to manage Node dependencies.
 Depending on your system, you can install Yarn either from source or as a pre-packaged bundle.

 After installing Node, you should be able to run the following command to install development tools.
 You will only need to run this command when dependencies change in [package.json](package.json).

 ```
 yarn install
 ```

-We use [Gulp](https://gulpjs.com) as our build system.
+We use [Gulp](https://gulpjs.com) as build system.
 Install the Gulp command-line tool globally with:

 ```
 yarn global add gulp-cli